 2) We think people care about our problems

-Another fatal misconception complainers have is believing that others care.
+When people complain, they’re operating under the belief that people care about their problems.
 They imagine that, through complaining, they make others sympathetic to their cause.

 Few things are further from the truth.
 Most people are caught up in their own daily struggle and have their own reasons to moan about their lot in life.
 The complaints of others are barely an afterthought as we all wade through our own challenges.